dreamsavior/rpgmakertrans/README.txt

 starting a translation, select the 'create patch' checkbox to create an empty patch which can then be translated.

+If you are translating, checking the "Use UTF-8 BOM" checkbox will cause all patch files to have a UTF-8 BOM.
+This is needed for some editors to recognise UTF-8 files.
+However, it will break other editors, and is specifically not recommended by the UTF-8 Standard.
+If you are patching a game, then this checkbox has no effect; RPGMaker Trans will recognise patches with and without the UTF-8 BOM.

 RPGMaker Trans will attempt to automatically select appropriately named patches and target directories.